 Numerco are a UK based, specialist commodity supply company.
 This app speedily processes vast quantities of data to provide real time pricing and historical charting for the nuclear fuel markets.

-The app we built for Numerco is the only one of it’s kind in the UK app store.
-Though it was a challenging project - involving the handling of large amounts of both new and historic date, the chance to work on a completely unique application was too good to miss.
+The app we built for Numerco is the only one of its kind in the UK app store.
+It was a challenging project - involving the handling of large amounts of both new and historic data.

 Numerco wanted a slick, easy to use app that would help them stand out from their competitors.